GOkwori/Toons-Quiz/README.md

 To fork the repository:

 1. Log in (or sign up) to Github.
-2. Go to the repository for this project, [CN Toons Quiz](https://gokwori.github.io/CN-Toons-Quiz/)
+2. Go to the repository for this project, [Toons Quiz](https://gokwori.github.io/CN-Toons-Quiz/)
 3. Click the Fork button in the top right corner.

 #### How to Clone